owenmccadden/vector_calculator/README.md

 # vector_calculator
-This repository provides a basic python class for representing vectors and performing vector operations.
+This projectis a basic python class for representing vectors and performing vector operations.

 ## Package Requirements